-Accepting Payment for Your Car
+Accepting Cash for a Used Car

 If you’re selling a car, there are lot of things to think about.
 One that’s really important is how people are going to pay you.
 You want to be careful about how this is done so that you don’t lose your car or lose money on a deal.